sapphireHL/leetcode/README.md

 # leetcode
 leetcode completed.

-All problems are devided into 3 levels, easy, normal and hard.
+All problems are devided into 3 levels, easy, medium and hard.